alicevillar/Loan_Eligibility_Prediction/README.md

-# Loan Prediction using Decision Tree and Support Vector Machine
+# Loan Prediction using Decision Tree and Support Vector Machines

 The repository contains a loan eligibility prediction based on a [Kaggle dataset](https://www.kaggle.com/ninzaami/loan-predication).
 The primary goal of this project was to use Decision Tree and Support Vector Machines for predicting loan approval.